 If you don’t want to pay the $49 admission price to see all the Aussie animals and the adventure side of the Currumbin Wildlife Sanctuary, twice per day at 8am and 4pm you can feed the wild lorikeets for FREE!

-We did this a few years ago and it is worth an hour visit to see these beautiful birds of Australia up close and personal.
+We did this a few years ago and it is worth an hour’s visit to see these beautiful birds of Australia up close and personal.

 Walking is free, good for you, and one of our favourite ways to explore a destination.

-Get up at 6am on the Gold Coast and it feels like midday with everyone out walking or running.
+Get up at 6am for a Gold Coast walk and it feels like midday with everyone out walking or running.
 You can’t help but get caught up in the energy of the place.

 What’s on our list: